AmbiqAI/heartkit/docs/results.md

 | Accuracy   | 78.2%  | 88.6%  | 90.3%  |
 | F1 Score   | 77.5%  | 87.2%  | 90.1%  |

-The confusion matrix for the 800x3 model is depicted below.
+The confusion matrix for the 800x3 model is depicted below using a confidence threshold of 50%.

 <figure markdown>
   ![Beat Confusion Matrix](./assets/beat-cm-test.png){ width="540" }